RoshiniNwmsu/Android-Project/README.md

 ### APK

-You can download the latest APK from the [Releases Page](https://github.com/RoshiniNwmsu/Android-Project/releases).
+You can download the latest APK from the [Releases](https://github.com/RoshiniNwmsu/Android-Project/wiki/Releases).

 ### Supported Devices